adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 ### Infrastructure as a Code

-Knowledge of programming language and few CloudFormation resources is all, that you need to build Serverless application.
-In fact both infrastructure (database, lambda functions and API gateway), and logic (code executed by lambda functions), from this example, are defined in single CloudFormation file.
+Knowledge of programming language and few CloudFormation resources is all, that you need to build simple Serverless application.
+First skill will be used to implement code executed by Lambda functions and the second to create infrastructure.
+Actually you can embed your logic into infrastructure and put it in single CloudFormation file.

 Especially for building Serverless application AWS realised set of resources under `AWS::Serverless::*` namespace.
 By using these resources (like `AWS::Serverless::Function` or `AWS::Serverless::Api`) you can start building your application faster, and if you need more configuration options, you can always switch to standart ones (like `AWS::Lambda::Function` or `AWS::ApiGateway::RestApi`).